 The beauty of the proposed AHP consensus indicator based on Shannon entropy is the possibility to analyse further, and to find out, whether there are sub-groups (cluster) of participants with high consensus among themself, but with low consensus to other sub-groups.
 This can be done using the concept of alpha and beta diversity .
-I have published an excel template to to analyze similarities between the samples based on partitioning diversity in alpha and beta diversity.
-It can be also be used for your AHP results to analyse group consensus.
+The latest version of my AHP online software comes with this feature .

 Klaus D. Goepel, (2013).
 Implementing the Analytic Hierarchy Process as a Standard Method for Multi-Criteria Decision Making In Corporate Enterprises – A New AHP Excel Template with Multiple Inputs, Proceedings of the International Symposium on the Analytic Hierarchy Process, Kuala Lumpur 2013

 Lou Jost, (2006).
 Entropy and Diversity, OIKOS Vol. 113, Issue 2, pg.
 363-375, May 2006